gridpocket/ansible-mesos-cluster/README.md

 This recipe is a work in progress, a configuration bug needs to be fixed.
 Symptoms:
-  - Message: "No master is currently leading ..." in mesos interface
   - Slaves not seen in the mesos UI

 ## Init Vagrant boxes and start VMs